User Safety: Safe

 Here’s why: these ideas shape almost everything we understand about health, disease, growth, reproduction, and evolution.

 If you understand cell theory, you start to see biology differently.
-Day to day, a cut on your finger isn’t just “skin healing.
-In practice, ” It’s cells dividing, moving, and rebuilding tissue.
-Cancer isn’t just “bad cells.”
-It’s a problem with cell regulation and uncontrolled cell division.
-Infection isn’t just “germs.”
-It’s often microbes growing, dividing, and interacting with your body’s cells.
+And a cut on your finger isn’t just “skin healing. ” It’s a problem with cell regulation and uncontrolled cell division. ” It’s cells dividing, moving, and rebuilding tissue.
+Infection isn’t just “germs.Here's the thing — cancer isn’t just “bad cells. ” It’s often microbes growing, dividing, and interacting with your body’s cells.

 Cell theory also helps scientists connect different levels of life.

-A single cell can be an entire organism Simple, but easy to overlook..
+A single cell can be an entire organism.

-A group of similar cells can form tissue Worth keeping that in mind..
+A group of similar cells can form tissue.

-Organ systems can make a whole organism Worth keeping that in mind..
+Organ systems can make a whole organism Small thing, real impact.
+Practical, not theoretical..

 That chain only makes sense if you understand that cells are the basic unit of life.